kevin2huang/BIXI-Case-Study/README.md

 ```

 ## 6) Feature Engineering
-For this data set I created a "ratio" feature which is calculated by dividing the number of bikes in by the number of bikes out for each station on a given day.
-This will determine which stations generally receive more bikes and which stations have more bikes leaving it.<br>
+For this data set, I created a "ratio" feature which is calculated by dividing the number of bikes in by the number of bikes out for each station on a given day.
+This will determine which stations generally receive more bikes and which stations have more bikes departing from it.<br>

 <img src="/images/Stations_Ratios_2018_BIXI.PNG" title="Ratios of Stations" width="auto" height="auto"/><br>